radius-project/docs/docs/content/tutorials/new-app/index.md

    When asked if you want to create a new application select "Yes".
 This will create a new file named `app.bicep` in your directory where your application will be defined.

    {{< alert title="💡 Development Environments" color="info" >}}
-   By default `rad init` gets you up and running with a development-focused environment where most of the environment configuration is handled for you, including Recipes (_more on that soon_).
+   By default `rad init` gets you up and running with a local, development-focused environment where most of the environment configuration is handled for you, including Recipes (_more on that soon_).
 If you would like to fully customize your environment, you can run `rad init --full`
    {{< /alert >}}

 ## Step 2: Inspect your Application